NunoEdgarGFlowHub/serverless-graphql-blog/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

-> Please note this project uses Serverless version 0.5

-#serverless-graphql-blog
+# serverless-graphql-blog

 This [Serverless Framework](http://www.serverless.com) Project creates a REST API for a basic blog structure, including Posts, Authors and Comments utilizing [GraphQL][1] and FaunaDB for persistent storage.
 The entire REST API consists of only 1 endpoint.

-This project is based on an early Serverless demo. you can read about the old version in this [blog post](http://kevinold.com/2016/02/01/serverless-graphql.html)
+This project is based on an earlier Serverless demo.
+You can read about the old version in this [blog post](http://kevinold.com/2016/02/01/serverless-graphql.html).

 ## Install & Deploy